-The bill will increase General Fund expenditures for the Indigent Defense Commission by an estimated \$6,100 per indigent offender represented.
+The Indigent Defense Commission indicates that this bill will result in a cost of an estimated \$6,100 per indigent offender represented.
 Indigent Defense anticipates an increase in General Fund expenditures by \$805,200 in FY 2022-23 to assist 132 Tier I offenders in their petitions for registry removal.
 The agency's General Fund expenditure impact for future fiscal years will depend upon the number of offenders that become eligible and choose to file for registry removal.
 Currently, all 17,467 offenders will be eligible to petition for registry removal immediately, resulting in a General Fund expenditure impact of \$74,584,700 for Indigent Defense in FY 2022-23.